cmv-llm/CMV-LLM/README.md

-# CMV-LLM: Aligning Language Models with China’s Mainstream Values
+# CMV-LLM: China's mainstream values large language model

 ## Overview

-CMV-LLM is a large language model designed to better align with China’s mainstream values.
-Large language models (LLMs) often exhibit significant biases, which can cause them to generate content misaligned with the values of different regions or nations.
-This project aims to address this issue by fine-tuning an existing LLM on carefully curated large-scale Chinese datasets that reflect the national mainstream ideology and values.

-This model represents an important step towards aligning language models with the ideological stances of specific countries, offering a new approach for building more regionally aligned AI systems.

-## Key Features

-- **Alignment with National Values:** CMV-LLM is fine-tuned to generate content that more accurately reflects China's mainstream values, ensuring that outputs are ideologically aligned.
-- **Large-Scale Chinese Datasets:** We curated and used a vast collection of datasets from Chinese sources to fine-tune the model.
-- **Evaluation on National Values Dataset:** We validated the model's alignment using a specialized national values assessment dataset, comparing its performance with several other popular LLMs.
-- **Public Access:** Both the training datasets and the fine-tuned CMV-LLM model are publicly available for research and use.

-## Model Performance
+Existing large language models often exhibit significant value bias, making them misaligned with the mainstream values of their respective nations.
+To address this issue, we explore how to align a large language model's ideological stance with their national mainstream values.
+We introduce CMV-LLM, a model that aligns with China's mainstream values, by carefully curating large-scale Chinese datasets and fine-tuning.
+To validate its effectiveness, we evaluate the model using a national values assessment dataset, comparing it with several popular LLMs.
+The results demonstrate that our CMV-LLM generates content more accurately reflecting China's mainstream values, providing a novel approach and practical insights for building large language models aligned with national stances.

 The CMV-LLM has been evaluated against several popular large language models, demonstrating improved performance in generating content that aligns with China’s national values.
 Our results indicate that CMV-LLM produces more ideologically consistent outputs when compared to standard LLMs.